shadow-edge9/homemade-notesapp/README.md

 ```bash
 python main.py
 ```
 NOTE: MacOS users, it's python3.
-NOTE: May require admin priviledges to access the keyboard.
+You may require admin priviledges to access the keyboard.
 If the spacebar doesn't work try this:

 ```bash
 sudo python main.py